-When the Whitney relocated to the Meatpacking District in 2015, Hilary played an integral role in the strategy, design, and implementation of the building’s wayfinding, digital, and donor signage.
+Since the Whitney relocated to the Meatpacking District in 2015, Hilary has played an integral role in the strategy, design, implementation, and ongoing evolution and accessibility of the building’s wayfinding, digital, and donor signage.

-Select exhibitions and performances also require her and her team to produce printed ephemera to provide additional context.
+Select exhibitions and performances also require her and her team to produce printed ephemera to share additional context or promote further engagement with the work.

-She has also collaborated closely with the Whitney Shop to create hundreds of museum-branded retail products, apparel items, and packaging solutions as well as a customized website.
+Years of collaboration with the Whitney Shop have generated hundreds of museum-branded retail products, apparel items, and packaging solutions as well as a customized website.

 And in celebration of the Whitney’s vast collection or in partnership with the Whitney’s Independent Study Program, she has led the design of numerous publications.